-In connection with these responsibilities, the audit committee met with management and the independent accountants to review and discuss the December 31, 2000 financial statements.
-The audit committee also discussed with the independent accountants the matters required by Statement on Auditing Standards No. 61, Communication with audit committees.
+In connection with these responsibilities, the audit committee met with management and the independent accountants to review and discuss the December 31, 2001 financial statements.
+The audit committee, also discussed with the independent accountants the matters required by Statement on Auditing Standards No. 61, Communication with audit committees.

-The audit committee also received written disclosures from the independent accountants required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, and the audit committee discussed with the independent accountants that firm's independence.
-The Company paid the following fees to the independent accountants for the audit of the consolidated financial statements and for other services provided in the year ended December 31, 2000.
+The audit committee also received written disclosures from the The audit committee also received written disclosures from the independent accountants required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, and the audit committee discussed with the independent accountants that firm's independence.
+The Company paid the following fees to the independent accountants for the audit of the consolidated financial statements and for other services provided in the year ended December 31, 2001.